 Can you fit 33-inch tires on a Jeep Wrangler JK with a stock suspension?
 Is the backspacing enough to accommodate the bigger tires?
 Will you be able to go off-road with 33″ on a stock suspension?
-How does bigger tires affect the handling and performance?
+How do bigger tires affect the handling and performance?

 33-inch tires can be fitted to a stock Jeep Wrangler JK, but with minimum clearance on the front bumper and not enough clearance for full articulation off-road.

 Before running out and fitting bigger tires to your JK, make sure you understand all the implications and that there are other factors that come into play such as backspacing, clearance, fuel economy, handling, and more.
 This article will discuss what you can expect when fitting 33-inch tires to a stock Jeep Wrangler JK.

 Jeep Wrangler 33 inch tires – No Lift